 What souvenirs we brought home with us from the Grand Bazaar

-The road has been a famous shopping Istanbul destination since the times of the Ottomans and now has all the big brand names, perfect for clothes shopping in Turkey – and it also has many vintage items to bargain for.
+The road has been a famous shopping destination in Istanbul since the times of the Ottomans, and now has all the big brand names, perfect for clothes shopping in Turkey – and it also has many vintage items to bargain for.

 Another reason why Istiklal Street is famous is its architecture – the buildings here are so beautiful.
 You can buy clothes in Istanbul while enjoying the historical atmosphere of the place.